Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    :alt: Modal to confirm unlink
    :name: Modal to confirm unlink

-From now on, existing references won't work anymore and any new commit in this repository referencing a Tuleap artifact in this project will create cross-references.
+From now on, existing references won't work anymore and any new commit in this repository referencing a Tuleap artifact in this project will not create cross-references.

 .. attention:: Known issues / limitations